Contrasts (Bartók)

 Contrasts (Sz.
 111, BB 116) is a 1938 composition scored for clarinet–violin–piano trio by Béla Bartók (1881–1945).
 It is based on Hungarian and Romanian dance melodies and has three movements with a combined duration of 17–20 minutes.
 Bartók wrote the work in response to a letter from violinist Joseph Szigeti, although it was officially commissioned by clarinetist Benny Goodman.
+The three made the first recording of the piece in 1940, released on a Columbia Masterworks 78 rpm album.

 Structure

 The work is in three movements: